Neural Fourier Shift for Binaural Speech Rendering: Evaluation

 \subsection{Efficiency and Interpretability}

 Besides recording decent performance in quantitative and qualitative evaluations, NFS is highly efficient in memory and computational cost, which is a huge advantage for commodity hardware.
-Table \ref{tab:capacity} compares the number of parameters and multiply-accumulates (MACs)\footnote{ \url{https://github.com/sovrasov/flops-counter.pytorch}}, which is a widely used metric to measure the number of computations of a model.
-Among the comparative models, NFS has the smallest number of parameters, 25 times lighter than BinauralGrad, which consists of a total of 13.8 million parameters.
+Table \ref{tab:capacity} compares the number of parameters and multiply-accumulates (MACs).
+Among the comparative models, NFS is 25 times lighter than BinauralGrad, which consists of a total of 13.8 million parameters.
 Compared to IR-MLP, our method is lighter and performs better in most objective evaluations.
-NFS also shows the lightest computational cost.
 The number of computations required for NFS reaches only 17.8\% of that of WarpNet, which is only 1.48\% of that of a single denoising step in BinauralGrad (stage1).
-We do not compare the MACs of IR-MLP as there is no publicly available model.

 Estimation within the Fourier space also makes our model easier to interpret.
 Figure \ref{fig:scale-vs-delay} shows the estimated output for the positions along the trajectories parallel to the longitudinal and lateral axes.
 The delay from NFS is not very different from the geometric delay which is proportional to the Euclidean distance between the source and the receiver.
 This is natural in that the direct arrivals from the source are the most dominant in their intensity.
 The scale decreases sharply at locations where the direct path is obscured by the pinna or head.
 Even without the guidance of {\tt GeoWarp}, our network reflects similar physics in its estimation.
 This interpretability directly demonstrates how precisely our deep neural network approximates the environment we are trying to simulate and allows us to further compensate for the weaknesses of the model.